Jabble/tamu-rdm-workshops/modules/data-gathering.md

 - Values include comments and units,
 	- the values in a column should be of the same unit, or another column with the unit should be added.
 	- mixing types (e.g. text and numbers) makes it difficult to perform operations on the column.
-- Null values are problematic
+- Multiple "Null" values are problematic
 	- Preferably leave the cell empty and use a separate column to qualify missing value.
 - Using formatting to convey information, or make the sheet look pretty,
 	- raw data should be organized for ease of quality assurance and analysis,